-National Instrument 43-101(6.2) specifies that “before an issuer files a technical report, the issuer must have at least one qualified person (“QP”) who is responsible for preparing or supervising the preparation of all or part of the technical report complete a current inspection on the property that is the subject of the technical report.”
+National Instrument NI43-101(6.2) specifies that “before an issuer files a technical report, the issuer must have at least one qualified person (“QP”) who is responsible for preparing or supervising the preparation of all or part of the technical report complete a current inspection on the property that is the subject of the technical report.

-In most technical reports one may see a long list of QP’s but often only one or two of the QP’s have actually made a site visit.
-I have worked on numerous mining studies myself and not been involved in a site inspection.
+In most technical reports one may see a list of QP’s but most often only one or two of those QP’s will actually have been to the mine site.
+I have worked on numerous mining studies and not been involved in the site visit.

-In many cases the limited number of people completing a site visit may be due to the high cost for travel to a remote site, the logistics of travelling around with a large team, and the associated fees for the personnel to attend.
-In some cases the site visit personnel may be restricted simply because there isn’t much to see at the property and the company simply wants to meet the 43-101 requirement.
+Normally the limited number of people taking the site visit may be due to the high cost for travel, especially if the site is remote.
+The logistics of travelling around with a large team, and the associated cost can be onerous.
+In some cases the number of personnel visiting the site may be restricted simply because there isn’t much to see at the property, yet the company needs to meet the NI43-101 requirement.

 Get the best bang for your buck